Glock 43X / 48 Metal Magazines and Metal Mag Releases: Ensuring Reliability

 Accessibility-Focused Design

-The best extensions are designed for real-world use, not just initial installation.
+The best magazine extensions are designed for real-world use, not just initial installation.
 Key features include:

 - Tool-free maintenance access for spring and follower service